 Emotional Intelligence (EQ) Testing

-Our main aim is to service our clients better and more intimately than any other training program in Australia and New Zealand, and this is how we continue to achieve the best medical entry success scores in Australia across 18 university medical programs.
+Our main aim is to serve our clients better and more intimately than any other training program in Australia and New Zealand, and this is how we continue to achieve the best medical entry success scores in Australia across 18 university medical programs.

 About Bond Psychometric Test Training we offer...

 Emotional Intelligence testing is difficult to master without specialist support.
 Whilst these tests are a popular and important part of admitting the most emotionally capable people into a University Medical Program, they are also tests that lend themselves well to practice effects (an increase in overall scores experienced from exposure to test items) – if an applicant is exposed to the right sorts of testing items.
 Be wary!
-Exposure to the incorrect testing items has been shown to not only fail in increasing overall scores, but also to actively reduce average scores across key areas - namely in one’s ability to:
+Exposure to the incorrect testing items has been shown to not only fail in increasing overall scores but also to actively reduce average scores across key areas - namely in one’s ability to:

 Psychometric Training Content

 During training, students can expect one-on-one exclusive access to information touching on:

 Students have the opportunity to answer test questions that cover:

 Our Unique Approach to Higher Psychometric Scores

 When it comes to psychometric training, there is no replacement for high quality, personalised tuition – as these tests are exact measures of quality and personalised attributes.
 As easy as it would be, there are no “out of the box” solutions or short cuts to acing psychometric tests such as these, and true practice and hard work need to be applied to improve scores.
 We assist you in guiding that hard work in an intensive 4-hour psychometric coaching session.